 In the 2016-2017 planning cycle, the ISO undertook a significant number of special studies that, while not forming the basis for transmission solutions or development, provided insights into future planning efforts.
-A number of these efforts require further analysis or coordination with other planning regions or agencies, and that work will be completed within the next calendar year as set out below - either on a parallel study track or as a continuation of the 2016-2017 planning cycle.
-These efforts have also identified issues that should be resolved and addressed before further studies are undertaken.
+A number of these efforts require further analysis or coordination with other planning regions or agencies, and that work will be completed as a continuation of the 2016-2017 planning cycle or within the appropriate regulatory proceeding.
+As a part of the 2017-2018 transmission planning process the ISO will be conducting the following special studies.